light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 exit $rc
 ```

-You also need to install `winetricks` and run `winetricks -q dxvk` to allow topaz to see your gpu
+You also need to install `winetricks` and run `winetricks -q dxvk` to allow topaz to see your gpu.
+But it still can't use it idk why

 <details>